simplex-chat/simplex-chat/graph-chat.md

 TODO

 - "contact" - can be of type "person", "bot", "device", "organisation".
-- "broadcast" - duplex connection, that by convention only allows to receive messages and send back control messages, but not the control messages.
+- "broadcast" - duplex connection, that by convention only allows to receive messages and send back control messages, but not the content messages.
 Profile of the recipient is not shared.

 ##### Messages